devworkerkim/blog-api/README.md

 ### How to use cURL

 I've been spending some significant time learning about Linux and trying to get comfortable with the command line.
 As I was converting the project to a RESTful API, I needed a way to test the routes to make sure they were doing what they were supposed to be doing.
 The project instructions suggested using cURL to test the routes, so I thought I would give it a go.
 I found the article (The curl guide to HTTP requests)[https://flaviocopes.com/http-curl/] that gave a brief overview of some commong cURL commands with examples.
 The more I tested the project, the commands became less intimidating to enter in.
 Lengthy code inputs can be very daunting when they haven't been seen by a trained eye.

+### Sending appropriate API responses

+According to the article (Best practices for REST API design)[https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/] the API is supposed to accept and respond with JSON.
+This puzzled me for a bit because of how Express can only handle one response being sent.
+If I held on to the principle of just sending JSON everytime, the front-end would be nothing but data.
+I thought it was clever to introduce some extra logic so that the API will stay in the UI and send JSON otherwise as per API best practice.
+In order for this to happen, I created a hidden input element in all the forms that would trigger the appropriate logic if detected.